SSWConsulting/SSW.Rules.Content/rules/rollback-plan-tfs2010-migration/rule.md

 ---
 type: rule
 archivedreason:
-title: Do you have a rollback plan?
+title: Do you have a rollback plan for TFS 2010 migration?
 guid: f13a6fd0-9137-4981-a613-3408b36c0229
-uri: do-you-have-a-rollback-plan
+uri: rollback-plan-tfs2010-migration
 created: 2009-11-02T22:38:45.0000000Z
 authors:
 - title: Adam Cogan